Fitness Reality X-Class Olympic Power Cage

 Every one has a pull up bar but there are some differences in the diameter of the bar and some of them have a knurling pattern on it.
 I mentioned that when I had the data so you would know.

 Ok I would list your budget down as number 5 but that is just a given.
 You know what you can spend, so let's get after it and find out what the best power rack is out there for you to buy for your home so you can start getting in shape, toning up or getting ripped.
 Let's do this!
-Note: I do have a number of videos on some of the racks to watch and small picture galleries so you can get a better look at multiple uses of these mini home gyms.
+Note: I do have a number of videos on some of the racks to watch and small picture galleries so you can get a better look at multiple uses of these mini home gyms (great for garage gyms too!).
 Those pictures are clickable and will go into a slide show to view them

 Rebook Half Cage Squat Rack

-Rebook took extra steps with their half rack squat rack by adding a few extra features where you can do squats, dead-lifts, bench press, dips and even pull-ups.
-It is a nice twist because it makes it perfect for a home gym where you are limited on space and you want to do all of the exercises listed above vs just buying a squat rack only.
+Rebook took extra steps with their half rack squat rack by adding a few extra features where you can do squats, dead-lifts, presses on a bench, dips and even pull-ups.
+It is a nice twist because it makes it perfect for a home gym where you are limited on space and you want to do all of the strength training exercises listed above vs just buying a squat rack only.
+Fully replaces a traditional squat stand.

 The unit is 52” x 59”x 87 inches and weighs in at 197 pounds.
 It has a weight capacity of 500 pounds.
-This is a very solid rack that is made of 12 and 14 gauge steel.
+This is a very solid rack that is made of 12 and 14 steel gauge, with extra strong pipe safeties - no flimsy safety pins.
 The construction is put together extremely well with extra welds.

-The overhead bar is also welded to the frame, which is great for pull-ups, chin-ups and to attach resistance bands to it.
+The overhead bar is also welded to the frame and although no band pegs, its still great for pull-ups, chin-ups and to attach resistance bands to it.
 All of the ends are also caped so nobody gets scratched when buying it.
 This Rebook cage does support both 6 foot and 7-foot barbell bars.

 Installation is straightforward and the directions are not that hard to follow.
 I would recommend having two people to help out with the installation of the rack.
 Note: There are 3 adjustment options when you put this together that you can adjust the height you wanted it assembled incase you have ceiling restrictions.
 You can also bolt this to the floor if you want it to be really stable.

-Overall the Rebook half cage is a great buy for your gym at home that allows you to have several extra exercise options.
+Overall the Rebook half cage is a great buy for your gym at home, or garage gym that allows you to have several extra exercise options.

 Rep Fitness Rack - Adj.
 Bench and Dip Bar

 This is one of my favorites because of the price, extra options and it’s simplicity.
-This model is what you would use in the gym but the price is way lower.
+This model is what you would use in the gym but the price is way lower, but on par with a traditional squat stand, which normally has way less features.

 This model has a 700lb capacity, which is more than most people will every need.
-You can do 400 pounds on the pull-up bar and 400 pounds on the dip bar.
+You can load 400 pounds on the bar for pull-ups and 400 pounds on the dip bars.

 The dimensions of the rep are 83” high x 48” wide and 58” in depth.
 So at almost 7 feet tall this can easily fit in a workout room in your house without hitting the ceiling.
 When you get inside the cage you are looking at 26” depth and 44” wide.

 The frame itself is 2x2 steel with matte black power coating.
-On the frame you will see numbered holes so it’s easy to line up the bar holders on each side.
+On the frame you will see numbered holes so it’s easy to line up the bar hooks/holders on each side.

 You will get 2 pull up bar width options up top, which one is 1.25” and the other is 2”.
 Also included is a dip attachment, which is a pretty sweet option.
 Let’s not forget about the 2 chrome safety bars that is a must.
 Lastly, it comes with J-hooks lined with a strong plastic.